HathorNetwork/rfcs/projects/evm-compatible-bridge/federator.md

 #### POST /sign/{proposal_id}

-The proposal id is referring a Hathor tx proposal where the federator has signed and this will collect the signatures.
+The proposal id is referring a Hathor tx proposal where the federator has signed and this api will be used to collect the signatures.

-Once enough signatures are collected, the transaction will be send to the network.
+Once enough signatures are collected, the transaction will be sent to the network.

 The endpoint will be expecting the fields:

 ```ts
 type RequestBody = {
   signature: string,